The agri-food sector, an essential pillar of the global economy, is currently at a crossroads, facing unprecedented challenges.

 The importance of labelling, detailing the origin and processing of products, is becoming crucial for consumers and players in the value chain.

-However, the application of stringent regulations and trade policies can sometimes be double-edged, leading to
+However, the application of stringent regulations and trade policies can sometimes be double-edged, leading to the circulation of low-quality products and posing challenges in terms of traceability.

 Problems associated with chemical contamination, pathogensand even the risk of bioterrorismas well as the dilution of trust consumers, are calling for greater regulation.